What Does F Mean in Bowling?

 What About A Foul In The Tenth Frame?

-If a foul is committed on the third and final throw, then only the score of the first two throws will be considered.
+If a foul is committed on the third and final throw, only the score of the first two throws will be considered.

 Ways To Avoid A Foul

-Also, try not to make your strides too big if you are trying to get some power on the ball as it can make it far easier to step over the foul line, most of the time without even noticing.
+Also, try not to make your strides too big if you are trying to get some power on the ball, as it can make it far easier to step over the foul line, most of the time without even noticing.

 Summary